 Most of us have probably been raised by the old adage of breakfast is the most important meal of the day.
-By spending just a few minutes in the kitchen before you head off to bed, or when doing your meal prep for the week, you can have tomorrow's breakfast ready to pop into the microwave.
+By spending just a few minutes to prepare these easy and delicious make ahead breakfast recipes before you head off to bed, or when doing your meal prep for the week, you can have tomorrow's breakfast ready to pop into the microwave.

 By preparing your breakfast the night before you're going to enjoy it, you will be able to enjoy weekend level cuisine on any weekday morning.
 Batch cooking is the secret to your make-ahead breakfasts, then simply pop them into the freezer.

 Make Ahead Stuffed Multigrain Pancakes Recipe

 Multigrain pancakes are not only healthier for you, but will give you longer lasting energy for your day ahead.
 One of my favorite things growing up was the infamous peanut butter and jelly sandwich.
 This twist on that classic recipe is the perfect make-ahead breakfast for busy families on the go.
 This stuffed pancake recipe can be adapted to your favorite stuffings, also try it with sauteed cinnamon apples, or even bananas foster!

 - 1 Tablespoon Light Brown Sugar, Packed

 - 4 Tablespoons Organic Traditional Rolled Oats (Not Quick Cooking)

 - 2 Large Eggs (Room Temperature)

 - 2 Tablespoons Unsalted Butter (Melted)